The Art of the Deal: Publication and promotion

 The Art of the Deal was published in November 1987 by Random House.
 A promotional campaign was undertaken in conjunction with its release.
 This included Trump holding a release party at Trump Tower, hosted by Jackie Mason, featuring a celebrity-filled guest list.
-There were a series of appearances by him on television talk shows.
-Trump also appeared on a number of magazine covers as part of publicity for the book.
+Trump made a series of appearances on television talk shows and was pictured on a number of magazine covers.